GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

 from gllm_plugin.config.base_pipeline_preset_config import BasePipelinePresetConfig

 class SimplePresetConfig(BasePipelinePresetConfig):
-    """A Pydantic model representing the preset config of a Simple pipeline.
+    """A Pydantic model representing the preset config of the Simple Pipeline.

     Inherits attributes from `BasePipelinePresetConfig`.